Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 Employee morale, engagement, and connection can appear intangible.
 But with a recognition program that allows employees to express and easily communicate gratitude for all to see, you’ll quickly find tangible measures of growth.

-5 criteria for employee recognition
+Eleven measurable criteria for employee recognition

 Length of service

 If you want people to want to stay at your company, celebrating work anniversaries is an easy place to start.
 This reward strengthens the sense of connection and community.
 You should consider increasingly larger rewards for each year of tenure.
+Some examples are as follows:

-Personal & team accomplishments
+Personal and team accomplishments

 Engagement, productivity, and collaboration are pillars of a thriving workplace.
 Acknowledge the hard work and successes of those responsible.
 And don’t feel you need to wait until the end of the project to celebrate.
 Clearing hurdles and powering through difficult stretches are worthy of recognition, too.
+Some things to celebrate may be:

 Demonstrations of leadership